Absalom Jones

-Absalom Jones (November 7, 1746 – February 13, 1818) was an African-American abolitionist and clergyman who became prominent in Philadelphia, Pennsylvania.
-Disappointed at the racial discrimination he experienced in a local Methodist church, he founded the Free African Society with Richard Allen in 1787, a mutual aid society for African Americans in the city.
+Absalom Jones (November 7, 1746 – February 13, 1818) was an American abolitionist and clergyman who became prominent in Philadelphia, Pennsylvania.
+Disappointed at the racial discrimination he experienced in a local Methodist church, he founded the Free African Society with Richard Allen in 1787, a mutual aid society for black Americans in the city.
 The Free African Society included many people newly freed from slavery after the American Revolutionary War.

 In 1794, Jones founded the first Black Episcopal congregation, and in 1802, he was the first African American to be ordained as a priest in the Episcopal Church of the United States.
 He is listed on the Episcopal calendar of saints.
 He is remembered liturgically on the date of his death, February 13, in the 1979 Book of Common Prayer as "Absalom Jones, Priest, 1818".

 Early life

 Absalom Jones was born into slavery in Sussex County, Delaware, in 1746.
 When he was sixteen, his enslaver sold him, his mother, and his siblings to a neighboring farmer.
 That year, the farmer kept Absalom but sold his mother and siblings and moved to Philadelphia, Pennsylvania, where he became a merchant.
 Absalom was allowed to attend Benezet's School, where he learned to read and write.
 While still enslaved by Mr. Wynkop (who was a vestryman of Christ Church and later St. Peter's), Absalom married Mary King (an enslaved woman owned by S. King, a neighbor to the Wynkoops), on January 4, 1770. the Rev. Jacob Duché performed the wedding ceremony.

 By 1778, Absalom had purchased his wife's freedom so their children would be free; he asked for aid by donations and loans.
 (According to colonial law, children took the status of their mother, so children born to enslaved women were enslaved from birth.)
 Absalom also wrote to his enslaver seeking his freedom but was initially denied.
-In 1784, however, Wynkoop manumitted him, inspired by revolutionary ideals.
-Absalom took the surname "Jones" as an indication of his American identity.

 Later, Jones applied for his freedom for the second time.
-He was released from slavery on October 1, 1784.
+Finally, on October 1, 1784, inspired by revolutionary ideals, Wynkoop manumitted Absalom.
+Absalom adopted the surname "Jones" as an indication of his American identity.

 After being released from slavery, Absalom was ordained as a priest in September 1802.
 This made him the first Black person to be ordained in America by a well-known religion.